seamonstr/salesforce-intro/README.md

     * Ongoing customer engagement targeted to customers who may be a retention risk
     * Automated, low-cost communication to keep customers with in-flight service tickets informed and close

-These three major products tell a tight, holistic story of customer management; of course, the picture isn't quite this clean - Salesforce has other products in addition to these, and these products tend to be used for much more than their CRM use cases!
+These three major products tell a tight, holistic story of customer management; of course, the picture isn't quite this clean - Salesforce has other products in addition to these, and the flagship products tend to be used for much more than their CRM use cases!
 In broad strokes, though, it's a great picture.

 ## salesƒorce's core platform

-The core salesƒorce platform comprises two major classes of thing, which together form the basis of salesƒorce's application portfolio:
+Sales Cloud, Service Cloud and a lot of the smaller products are built on Salesforce's core platform.
+This core platform comprises two major classes of thing:
 1. The **data model** defines the business domain of the application, which objects are in the domain and how they relate to each other.
 For example, the [Sales domain](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_erd_majors.htm) comprises objects such as Accounts, each of which have several Opportunities.
 Each Opportunity can be in one several OpportunityStages, and have a number of known OpportunityCompetitors.
-1. **Logic** operates on the objects in the data model to automate processes.
+1. **Logic** (application behaviour) operates on the objects in the data model to automate processes.
 Application behaviour can be triggered by user action, external events or by changes to objects.
+Application behaviour is specified using a combination of declarative, clickable development and actual code (using Salesforce's proprietary Apex programming language).

-On top of these two principal parts, there are other layers of technology to make the system more useable:
+On top of these two principal parts, there are other layers of technology which make the system more useable:
 * An MVC framework to decouple the UI from the underlying data and logic; this enables good UX on multiple platforms
-* Declarative vs. code-based logic; a hybrid clickable/codeable approach miimises the cost of development and maintenance
+* Declarative vs. code-based logic; the hybrid clickable/codeable approach miimises the cost of development and maintenance
 * A detailed set of APIs that allow customers to tightly integrate the platform into home-grown apps; more on this shortly!
 * Technology frameworks allowing Salesforce customers to use their apps (including customisations) over mobile platforms
 * A Salesforce appstore to enable third-party vendors to write and sell their own third-party apps